 This resource is offered to help you recognize signs of student distress and offer a framework for effective interventions; however, each student presents a unique situation.
 If you are concerned about a student’s behavior and/or health, it is always wise to seek professional consultation.

-The Alcohol and Substance Abuse Center, Student Counseling Center (SCC), Reboot Center and Student Disability Services are prepared to respond to questions, should you need help assisting a student or making a referral.
+The Alcohol and Substance Abuse Center, Student Counseling Center (SCC), Reboot Center and Student Accessability Services are prepared to respond to questions, should you need help assisting a student or making a referral.